hpcbg/ERTiRoB/ros2_ws/README.md

 The complete automated way to start the task board recorder node for Task Board version 2023 (TBv2023) is to `cd` to the `ros2_ws` folder and execute the script [`./scripts/start_TBv2023.bash`](./scripts/start_TBv2023.bash).

+You can play a recording stored in a JSON file by using the `recording_player` node.
+Sample configuration for the node is stored in the launch file [`./launch/play_test_recording_launch.py`](./launch/play_test_recording_launch.py).
+The `timeout` parameter sets the seconds for which the start of the recording is delayed.
+Useful if you need to wait for the loading of the visualization software.
+You ca run the launch file with the following command `ros2 launch ./launch/play_test_recording_launch.py`.

 If you want to execute only a specific package you can source the ROS 2 environment by execution of [`./scripts/run_ros.bash`](./scripts/run_ros.bash) from the `ros2_ws` folder.
 Packages can be launched in different configurations.
 The [./launch](./launch/) directory contains various launch configurations.
-The complete configuration which also starts a rosbridge WebSocket server can be started with the following command `ros2 launch ./launch/complete_launch.py`
+The complete configuration which also starts a rosbridge WebSocket server can be started with the following command `ros2 launch ./launch/complete_launch.py`.

 ## Additional packages compilation or rebuild